Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 1. Define your loan purpose.
 Whether you need quick funding to address cash flow shortages or want to purchase a piece of equipment, defining your goal helps locate lenders that specialize in that type of financing.

 2. Compare lenders.
-Compare the interest rates, fees and loan terms of lenders that offer no-doc business financing for your loan purpose.
+Compare the interest rates, fees and loan terms of lenders that offer no-doc financing to find which one best meets your business’s needs.

 3. Get pre-approved.
 If possible, ask lenders to pre-approve your application before performing a hard credit check.
 Preapproval gives you a basic idea of the rate and terms you might qualify for before deciding on a lender.

 4. Gather your documents.
-As mentioned, some “no-doc” loans may still require minimal documentation.
-Find out ahead of time if you’ll need to submit bank statements or other documentation.
+Some “no-doc” loans may still require minimal documentation.
+Find out ahead of time if you’ll need to submit bank statements or other documents and gather them in one place so they’re ready to go.

-• Credit scores.
+• Credit score.
 Most no-doc business loan lenders will check both your personal and business credit scores.
-Some may require a score of 680 or more, but other lenders will consider credit scores as low as 500.
+Some lenders may require a score of 680 or more, but there are some that consider credit scores as low as 500.

-• Proof of revenues.
-You may need to provide several months of bank statements or give the lender access to your business accounts.
-You may also need to meet minimum income requirements.
+• Proof of revenue.
+Lenders will likely check to be sure your business brings in enough income to qualify for a $50K loan.
+To prove this, you may need to provide several months of bank statements or give the lender access to your business accounts.

 • Time in business.
-Many business lenders require companies to be at least two years old, but some no-doc business loans may be more lenient if you meet other criteria.
+While many lenders prefer businesses to have at least two years of experience, some no-doc options may be more flexible if you meet other qualifications.

 • Downpayment or collateral.
 Depending on the loan type and your financial situation, a no-doc lender may require a downpayment or collateral to secure the loan.

-The cost of a $50,000 no-doc business loan can vary widely depending on the lender and the loan type.
-For example, many lenders charge interest rates or factor rates that range from 3% to 60% or more.
+The cost of a $50,000 no-doc business loan varies depending on the lender and the loan type.
+For example, lenders can charge interest rates or factor rates that range anywhere from 3% to 60% or more.

-Other lenders, such as invoice financing or factoring companies, may charge a factor rate instead of an interest rate.
+Lenders that offer invoice financing or factoring may charge a factor rate instead of an interest rate.
 A factor rate is basically a percentage of the loan you’ll need to pay on top of the principal.
 For example, a factor rate of 1.2 for a $50,000 loan means you would owe a total of $60,000 ($50,000 x 1.2).

 Many no- or low-doc business loans have shorter loan terms, which make them more expensive to budget.
 In addition, short-term financing may require a weekly or daily repayment schedule, which may not be feasible for some businesses.